swisschain/Swisschain.Sdk.Server/README.md

 }
 ```

-Your JWT token should contain the scope ([rfc8693](https://tools.ietf.org/html/rfc8693)) spceified on your controller or action method.
-You can use `Authorize` attribute without
-any scope still just to require the request to be authorized.
+Your JWT token should contain the scope ([rfc8693](https://tools.ietf.org/html/rfc8693)) specified on your controller or action method.
+You can use `Authorize` attribute without any scope still just to require the request to be authorized.

-Scopes format:
+#### Scopes format

 `<api-name>.swisschain.io/<resources>:<operation>`.
 You can use as granular scopes for your service as you need.
-For instance, you can omit operation, resource or event api-name,
-if you don't need it and make scopes more granular later on.
+For instance, you can omit operation, resource or event api-name,  if you don't need it and make scopes more granular later on.